Spoiler alert: yes, it can.

 What if the property owner wasn’t aware of the rental restrictions?

 Rental restrictions are contained in the association’s CC&Rs.
-When a homeowner purchases a property in the HOA-governed community, it’s given that they agree to abide by the bylaws.
+When a homeowner purchases a property in the HOA-governed community, it’s given that they agree to abide by the bylaws to avoid conflict in the HOA community.
 That’s because the HOA expects homebuyers to understand what’s expected of them before they buy a property.

 Cliche as it sounds, ignorance isn’t an excuse.
 So, if you rent out your property and the CC&Rs clearly state that you can’t, you could face a hefty fine.
 Furthermore, your HOA can terminate the rental immediately.
 You could also lose access to community amenities such as pools, gyms, etc. The worst-case scenario is your HOA filing a lawsuit against you.